 For illustrated instructions to install and configure, see the following ESET Knowledgebase article: How do I use the ESET Online Scanner?

 How long does it take to run the ESET Online Scanner?

 ESET Online Scanner will download the latest detection engine to ensure that threat detection is current.
 The database should take no more than a couple of minutes to download on a broadband connection.

 Which web browsers are compatible with the ESET Online Scanner?

-ESET Online Scanner is browser independent and should run on any web browser.
+ESET Online Scanner is browser independent.

 Do I need administrator privileges when launching ESET Online Scanner under Windows Vista or Windows 7?

 When running ESET Online Scanner, it attempts to switch to administrator privileges.